-- For more information on the features and functionality in the documents page, see Get a Cloud Billing document such as an invoice, statement, or receipt.
+- For more information on the features in the documents page, see Get a Cloud Billing document such as an invoice, statement, or receipt.

 Look at the details of an invoice or memo

-- In the Document Activity section, you can see information including the addresses where the document was mailed and emailed, as well as invoices or credit/debit memos that apply to the document.
+- In the Document Activity section, you can see information including the addresses where the document was mailed and emailed, as well as invoices or credit and debit memos that might apply to the document.

 - In the Associated documents section, you can see a list of documents and document types that apply to the document you are viewing.